-Crawling ever closer to the door, Gregor reflects: ‘They can’t understand my words anymore though these seem clear enough to me, clearer than ever before – perhaps my ears have become used to the sound.’
+Crawling ever closer to the door, Gregor reflects: ‘They can’t understand my words anymore though these seem clear enough to me – perhaps my ears have become used to the sound.’

 Gregor’s father drives the insect back into his room, hissing at it and waving it on with a newspaper and a walking stick.
 Gregor however has a problem: he has no ‘practice moving backwards and is only capable of doing so slowly’.
 His insect body is too wide to fit through the half open doorway.
 Terrified of his father behind him, he tries to force his way through the door and finds himself tightly wedged.
 One of his flanks scrapes on the door ‘leaving vile brown flecks on it’; he is stuck, with the little legs on one side of his body ‘quivering in the air whilst those on the other side are pressed painfully against the ground.’

 His father gives him a hefty shove from behind – ‘and sends him flying and heavily bleeding into his room.’